lingceng/bing_dictionary/README.md

 # BingDictionary

-这是一个ruby脚本，用来在命令行中直接查询单词含义，免去打开软件或浏览器的麻烦。

-Here is a command line dictionary written with ruby that can translate English to Chinese.
+Here is a command line dictionary written with ruby that can translate English to Chinese or vice versa.

 It uses http://cn.bing.com/dict/ to query.
 ![DEMO ](./dict.png)